ksw2000/Operating-Systems-NCHU/Notes/Chapter 12 IO systems.md

 ### blocking and nonblocking I/O

 + blocking: process suspended until I/O completed
-+ nonblocking: I/O call returns immediately with as much as data available
++ nonblocking: I/O call returns immediately with as much as data available.

-+ asynchronous: return immediately, without waiting for the I/O to complete
++ asynchronous: return immediately, and perform in its entirety but will complete at some future time.

 ## Kernel I/O Subsystem